-- Because you may need surgery for cancer in your bowel.
-If you do not have surgery, then this research will not be suitable for you. - You may read the information now and decide about taking part in the research later. - We have capacity for only 72 individuals awaiting bowel cancer surgery.
+- Because you may need surgery for cancer in your womb.
+If you do not have surgery, then this research will not be suitable for you. - You may read the information now and decide about taking part in the research later.
+We aim to include 72 individuals awaiting womb cancer surgery.